So here we are! Part three of the Secret Wedding diary.

 We bought a few more flowers from Aldi to make the bouquets – yes I called them bouquets – then went to collect my dress.

-I got to the shop and the woman was like,
+I got to the shop and the woman said

 “Are you here to collect the dress for Anna?”